School Year

 Action Steps to implement evidence-based strategy:

 Strong instructional strategies for ELA, including use of high-quality grade level texts and the integration of writing with reading instruction will be monitored for implementation in lesson plans, classroom observations, and student work.
-Title I funds will be used to support a school counselor to help students' efficacy of learning.
+Title I funds will be used to support a school counselor to help students' efficacy of learning

 Person Responsible:

-General Education Teachers, Inclusion Teachers, Literacy Coach
+General Education Teachers, Inclusion Teachers

 Progress Monitoring Evidence: